 Jesus didn’t come into the world to condemn everyone but to save them.
 We often go into the world condemning everyone, the opposite of what Jesus did.
 We certainly cannot forget about telling the truth of the Gospel to the world, that is we are all sinners.
 But what I am saying is we often use scripture to show the world they are sinners and stop there.
 We need to tell them the good news that we are loved, saved, and accepted despite our sin.

-We excuse the sins of the church and condemn the sins of the world.
+Instead, we excuse the sins of the church and condemn the sins of the world.
 We offer only truth to the world and only grace to the church.We should be going out of our way to tell the world about Jesus who desperately loves them.
 And we should be reminding the Church of the sacrifice Jesus made to set us free from our past and to not go back to it.

 Read the Bible Out of Context